Why Is My Dog Or My Cat’s Red Blood Cell MCH Value Low Or High?

 Asiatic Dogs

 Dog breeds that originated in Asia (Asiatic breeds) can have naturally low MCV, MCH and high-end RBC (red blood cell = erythrocyte) numbers.
 But not all of them do.
-Husky and arctic breed crosses that sometimes are mistaken for asiatic breeds do not share this genetic peculiarity.
-Asian breeds can also have higher blood potassium levels than non-asian canines.
+Husky and arctic breed crosses that sometimes are mistaken for Asiatic breeds do not share this genetic peculiarity.
+Asian breeds can also have higher blood potassium levels than non-Asian canines.
 Neither of these features seem to affect their general health.

 DxMe

-Visiting the products that you see displayed on this website help pay the cost of keeping these articles on the Internet.
+Dear reader, Besides your donations, Visiting the products that you see displayed on this webpage also helps me pay the costs of keeping these articles on the Web.
+Best wishes, Ron Hines.